miguelac4/piv_tp1/readme.md

 ---

-### 2️⃣ Binarization
+### 2️.
+Binarization

 Next, we convert the selected channel into a **binary mask** that separates LEGO pieces from the background:

-- Apply smoothing (e.g. Gaussian blur) to reduce noise.
+- Apply smoothing (Gaussian blur) to reduce noise.
-- Threshold the image (global or adaptive threshold) to obtain a clean foreground.
+- Threshold the image (global threshold) to obtain a clean foreground.
 - Choose parameters that best preserve LEGO shapes while removing background.

 <p align="center">